"Umasou is a great name! But what does it mean?"You Are Umasou

 - Ridiculously Cute Critter: Umasou.
 He's so cute that Heart confusedly starts talking to him as if he was his own son only a few seconds after seeing him.

 - Seldom Seen Species: A Chilantaisaurus showed up in the second episode of the animated series.
 Also in the movie as the purple horned carnivore trying to eat Umasou.
+There's also Ornithocheirus and titanosaurs.

 - Soundtrack Dissonance: In one of the more violent scenes in the movie, Heart beats several other Big Jaws unconscious while a nursery rhyme plays in the background.